cnscockburn/ECGInfographic/index.md

 Picture of heart's conduction system, outline of human body - [Smart, Sevier Medical Art](https://smart.servier.com/)

+Description of ECG waves - D. L. Potter, ‘Understanding an ECG | ECG Interpretation | Geeky Medics’. <https://geekymedics.com/understanding-an-ecg/> (accessed Dec.
+16, 2021).
+More details on ECG interpretation, particularly with regards to the clinical significance of findings, can be found on the [Life In The Fast Lane webpage](https://litfl.com/library/), which has an extensive library of blog posts and more with an emergency medicine focus.

 Instrumentation amplifier circuit - Created using [CircuitDiagram.org](https://www.circuit-diagram.org/) from J. H. Moore, C. C. Davis, M. A. Coplan, and S. C. Greer, Building scientific apparatus, 4th ed.
 Cambridge, UK; New York: Cambridge University Press, 2009.

 Valsalva manoeuvre ECG - reproduced from data recorded by Dr Andy James